aarontran/dredge/README.md

 Compute bottleneck is arithmetic with big (kperp, Re(omega), Im(omega)) arrays.
 Bessels are cheap because they're only computed on (kperp, vperp) grid, then integrals are cached as 1D (kperp,) vectors.

+This code is really designed for the case where resonant denominators are independent of velocity (kparallel = 0).
+Performing velocity-space integral over all points in (k,omega) is too costly right now.

 Short-term possible improvements:
 * Root tracing / refinement of compute on grid (in work)